PrithiPal/Symplicity-crawler/README.md

 ### Purpose

-This internet crawler indexes job postings sfu-symplicity website through crawling scrapy-spider followed by storing them locally in MongoDB database.
-Below are the key benefits served by the crawler :
+A crawler for indexing job postings on SFU-Symplicity through scrapy-spider.
+All indexes are stored locally in MongoDB database.
+Key benefits include:

 * **Local Storage **: The local presence of online data provides with the independence of analysing, manipulating or quering.
 * **Deadline reminder** : The information of job-application deadline can be used for reminders using third-party applications.